How collective asperity detachments nucleate slip at frictional interfaces

 (see Appendix~\ref{sec:nomenclature} for nomenclature).
 From left to right, this equation comprises (i) an inertial term, in which $\rho$ is the mass density and $\vec{a} = \partial_t^2 \vec{u}$ is the acceleration (where $\vec{u}$ is displacement and $t$ is time); (ii) the divergence of the stress tensor $\bm{\sigma}$; and (iii) a non-Rayleigh damping term, where $\alpha$ is the damping coefficient and $\vec{v} = \partial_t \vec{u}$ is the velocity.
 The stress $\bm{\sigma}$ follows from strain $\bm{\varepsilon}$ (which is the symmetric gradient of the displacement $\vec{u}$) using the constitutive model outlined in the main text.
 We set $\alpha$ such that kinetic energy is effectively leaked at the (periodic) boundaries.

 Eq.~\eqref{eq:model:motion} is solved in the weak form by discretising in space and time.
-In space we discretise using finite elements.
+In space, we discretise using finite elements.
 These elements coincide with the elasto-plastic blocks along the weak layer, while the elastic domain is discretised using elements that are conveniently chosen to increase in size with increasing distance to the weak layer to save computational costs.
 We discretise in time using the velocity-Verlet protocol.

 Note that we formulate our model under the small strain assumption.
-To respect this assumption but still acquire a decently long steady-state response, we choose the yield strains to be very small.
+To respect this assumption but still acquire a decently long steady state response, we choose the yield strains to be very small.
 This fixes the absolute strain and stress values to be small, which we rescale for visualisation to be of order one.
 See Appendix~\ref{sec:model} for details.
+Furthermore, note that the numerical implementation is open-source \cite{GooseFEM,ElastoPlasticQPot} and that we have made all data underlying this manuscript freely available \cite{DeGeus2018_data}.

 \justify